cado-security/product-help/docs/cado-response/deploy/aws/security/data-encryption-overview.md

 ---
 title: Platform Encryption
 hide_title: true
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Data Encryption and Security
+# Platform Encryption

 ## General
 The default VPC and Subnet create an isolated environment to which customers can control access rights.